k-hat/Pong/Readme.txt

 C - Toggles the frame rate limit.
 Illustrates how fast the simulation moves.
 Z - Toggles between drawing the game or a display giving statistics on the simulation.

-Note: C and Z are touchy given a limit of the pygame module.
+Note: C and Z are touchy given a limitation of the pygame module.

 Use the methods in main.py to run the desired type of test.
 Each method requires a network object to run.